-Have you ever felt weak or suffered from a headache when you rode on a plane?
-Or maybe you felt sick to your stomach and lost your appetite when you hiked up to an elevated location.
-If something like this has ever happened to you, then you may have been experiencing altitude sickness.
-This is a general feeling of un-wellness, characterized by specific symptoms, that only affects certain people when they move to high altitudes.
+Have you ever felt weak or suffered from a headache during an aeroplane fight?
+Maybe you felt sick to your stomach and lost your appetite when you climbed to a higher altitude.
+If you've experienced something along these lines, then you may have experienced altitude sickness.
+Altitude sickness results in a general feeling of un-wellness, characterised by specific symptoms that only affects certain people when they move to high altitudes.

 The exact cause behind altitude sickness and why it only affects certain people is unknown.
 Yes, we know that climbing to higher altitudes triggers it, but it's impossible to know who will be affected by it.
 Gender, age, physical well-being and other factors related to illnesses and conditions don't seem to factor into whether someone will experience altitude sickness.

 We do know what it is about high altitudes that cause this sickness; however, we do know the air is thinner at higher altitudes.
 Since the air is thinner, there are lower levels of oxygen in the air.
 This low oxygen levels increased your breathing and heart rate, meaning your heart has to work harder to pump enough oxygen around the body.
 That excessive strain on your heart can result in all sorts of problems, creating the symptoms commonly associated with altitude sickness.